nicolaturn/Embedded-Software/README.md

   - ESP532 connections;
   - cards reading;
   - association/dissociation cards
--database.php (page not used by the user):
+- database.php (page not used by the user):
   - storage of the last card read;
 # DataBase relations
 ![diagramma](diagramma.jpg)